prashantsengar/ArrangePy/README.md

 - `git clone https://github.com/prashantsengar/CleanPy.git`
 - `cd CleanPy`
 - `python arrange.py`
+- It is Preferable to use PYW Files instead of PY Files to run it in the background with the Task Scheduler in Windows OS.
+- PYW Files can be executed by the command `pythonw battery_notifier.pyw`, by this no command prompt is displayed with Task Scheduler.

 ## What it does
 Organizes the files based on their extensions in folders